mbnarayn/EasyAdmin/README.md

 **PowerShell Comparison Operators**

+Return all results with an occurence of vi anywhere in the username, for example David.

 `Get-CsOnlineUser -Filter {UserPrincipalName -like '*vi*'} | select UserPrincipalName`

-Returns all results with an occurence of vi anywhere in the username, for example David.
+Only return results have an exact match.

 `Get-CsOnlineUser -Filter {UserPrincipalName -eq '*JoeBloggs@domain.co.uk*'} | select UserPrincipalName`

-Only returns results have an exact match.
+Return all result starting with vi, for example Victoria.

 `Get-CsOnlineUser -Filter {UserPrincipalName -like 'vi*'} | select UserPrincipalName`

-Returns all result starting with vi, for example Victoria.

 **Install Chocolatey**